Frequently Asked Questions

 students.
 I would like information about this program.

 Our School of Adult and Professional Studies (APS) program provides mature students with the opportunity to complete their undergraduate degrees.
-The degree completion programs are experience-based degrees for working adults, offering majors in five different areas: organizational leadership, management information systems/computer information systems, Christian leadership, liberal studies, and the RN to BSN degree program.
+The degree completion programs are experience-based degrees for working adults, offering majors in five different areas: organizational leadership, liberal studies, and the RN to BSN degree program.

 Designed specifically for the adult learner, the programs offer flexible class scheduling, convenient locations, accelerated curricula, and a simplified registration process.